MiguelQueiroz/HA-chatgtp/README.md

 Define the entity_id where the service will use to call the tts service You can check the responses for each interaction on the event listener bus "chatgtp_service"

+###thread_id defined the new context file that is created under this custom componenent folder.
+Each context can have its meaning, so, depending on the service call you can reuse a thread id, thats where the id comes into action.

+## Another example##
-### Another example of a template could be instead of conversational BOT, its just used to talk/advice about context variables of your home assistant, triggered by some automation for example:
+You can create a context message that would be called on your automations/scripts that instead of conversational BOT, its just used to talk/advice about context variables of your home assistant:

 <pre>"Room temp: 16ºc.
 Heater:off.